Post

 Crazy × Hands

 Killua gets his fair share of crazy hands too!
-Episodes 25, 32, 34, 82 He is familiar with these hand movements due to Gotoh’s coin games, which meant stopping Riehlvelt’s whips was super easy.
+But, Gon also learned from these.
+Episodes 25, 34, 69, 82 Gon is familiar with these hand movements due to Gotoh’s coin games, which meant stopping Riehlvelt’s whips was super easy.
+He also warned Tsezgerra about the ball’s location which helped him in avoiding a lethal blow.
 In the last picture, we see how Killua, too uses similar skills to defeat Mosquito.

 Assassin-mode × Kill